phetsims/phet-info/deployment-info/sim_deployment.md

 ## PhET-iO Testing after deployment

 These instructions above show how to deploy PhET or PhET-iO branded simulations.
 To test PhET-iO branded simulations:
-- [ ] Check that all files were deployed properly to spot for rc or spot and phet-server for production.
-At a minimum check:
-    - Try launching the wrappers page `protected/index.html`.
+- [ ] Try launching the wrappers page `protected/index.html`.
 This should be password protected.
 Verify that your password works.
-    - Test the screenshot and instance-proxies wrappers.
+- [ ] Test the screenshot and instance-proxies wrappers.
 If it is a dev or rc version, use ?launchLocalVersion
-    - Try launching the phet-io sim, for example: `sim-name_en-phetio.html?phet-io.standalone=true`.
+- [ ] Try launching the phet-io sim, for example: `sim-name_en-phetio.html?phet-io.standalone=true`.